brianarn/dotfiles/README.md

-# Brian Arnold's dotfiles
+# Brian Sinclair's dotfiles

 This is my set of dotfiles.
 It's nothing terribly special, really.
-Honestly, it could use some cleaning, even.
-That being said, I'm just trying to clean up and consolidate things.
+Kind of a mess, even.

+Apparently I started saving these in here in 2010 and now I feel really old.

+## Requirements

+- Stow 2.3+ (for `--dotfiles` flag)

 ## Installation

-If for some reason you want to install this yourself, feel free -- or I'll likely use this myself at some point.

-	# Clone the repo
-	git clone git@github.com:brianarn/dotfiles.git ~/.dotfiles
+    git clone git@github.com:brianarn/dotfiles.git $HOME/.dotfiles
-	cd ~/.dotfiles

-	# Initialize the Git submodules (namely for Vim bundles)
+    make

+### Mac-specific

+There's a `Brewfile` in the `misc` directory.

+    brew bundle --file $HOME/.dotfiles/misc/Brewfile

+## Updating submodules

+It's a good idea to update those once in awhile.

-	git submodule update --init
+    make update

-	# Set up symlinks
-	./install.sh

-	# Go back to where I was
-	if [[ $OLDPWD ]]; then cd $OLDPWD; fi

 ## Credits